alepez/vim-llvmcov/README.md

 ###

-Set the path to the executable and eventually the working directory:
+Set the path to the executable and (optionally) the working directory:

 ```
 :let g:llvmcov#bin = "build/test/lib/unit_tests"